bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: Late 2025 - Datacenter Buildout**

-**AI-2027 predicts:** OpenBrain builds the biggest datacenters ever seen, training models with 10²⁸ FLOP—a thousand times more than GPT-4.
-Other companies pour money in, hoping to keep pace.
+*For reference, the AI-2027 scenario (ai-2027.com) predicts: The leading AI lab builds the biggest datacenters ever seen, training models with 10²⁸ FLOP—a thousand times more than GPT-4.
+Other companies pour money in, hoping to keep pace.*

 **Three possible paths:**